On singular Hilbert schemes of points: Local structures and tautological sheaves: Euler characteristics of tautological sheaves

-The appearance of square roots arises from that our choice of the $T_1=\mathbb{G}_m^6$ action on $G(2,6)$ is not the primitive one.
+The appearance of square roots arises from that our choice of the $T_1$-action on $G(2,6)$, where $T_1=\mathbb{G}_m^6$, is not the primitive one.
 This gives the numerator of (\ref{eq-equihilb-A121}).
-The denominator is computed by the weights of the tangent spaces, via e.g. the description of (\ref{lem-description-cotangentspace}). \end{proof} In the same way, in the appendices we compute the other equivariant Hilbert functions that we need later.
+The denominator is computed by the weights of the tangent spaces, via, \textit{e.g.}, the description of Corollary~\ref{cor-description-cotangentspace}. \end{proof}